-Type of student Verification methods A New Zealand You must: citizen (a) confirm the student's citizenship status using the student's National Student Number (NSN); or (b) receive an assertion through RealMe ® that the student was born in New Zealand (prior to 2005); or (c) if the student is in prison at the time of enrolment, receive a completed and signed Department of Corrections "Verification of legal name and New Zealand residency status" form relating to the student; or (d) sight an original or certified copy of one or more of the following documents: (i) a New Zealand birth certificate; or(ii) a New Zealand passport; or (iii) a New Zealand certificate of citizenship; or (e) if a student is unable to obtain a birth certificate for the purposes of (d)(i) above, contact us to confirm whether a whakapapa statement signed by both the student and a kaumātua is acceptable evidence of citizenship.
-A New Zealand resident You must sight an original or certified copy of one or more of the following documents: (a) a passport with a current returning residency class visa (a passport with a visa label); or (b) a passport, and letter or email, confirming current returning residency class visa (label-less visa), followed by confirmation with Immigration New Zealand, where appropriate); or (c) a certificate of identity from Immigration New Zealand if the student is a refugee.
-An Australian citizen or Australian permanent resident currently residing in You must sight an original or certified copy of one or more of the following documents: (a) an Australian passport; or New Zealand (b) a passport with a current Australian resident return visa.
+Type of student Verification methods A New Zealand You must: citizen (a) confirm the learner's citizenship status using the learner's National Student Number (NSN); or (b) receive an assertion through RealMe® that the learner was born in New Zealand (prior to 2005); or (c) if the learner is in a correctional facility at the time of enrolment, receive a completed and signed Department of Corrections "Verification of legal name and New Zealand residency status" form relating to the learner; or (d) sight an original or certified copy of one or more of the following documents: (i) a New Zealand birth certificate; or (ii) a New Zealand passport; or(iii) a New Zealand certificate of citizenship; or (e) if a learner is unable to obtain a birth certificate for the purposes of (d)(i) above, contact us to confirm whether a whakapapa statement signed by both the learner and a kaumātua is acceptable evidence of citizenship.
+A New Zealand resident You must sight an original or certified copy of one or more of the following documents: (a) a passport with a current residence class visa (a passport with a visa label); or (b) a passport, and letter or email, confirming a current residence class visa (label-less visa, followed by confirmation with Immigration New Zealand, where appropriate); or (c) a certificate of identity from Immigration New Zealand if the learner is a refugee.
+An Australian citizen or Australian You must sight an original or certified copy of one or more of the following documents: permanent resident currently residing in (a) an Australian passport; or New Zealand 3 (b) a passport with a current Australian Resident Return Visa issued by the Australian government.
 A dependant of diplomatic personnel You must sight the original or certified copy of an authorised form from the Ministry of Foreign Affairs and Trade.